k21971/EvilHack/doc/evilhack-changelog.md

 - Handle some more cases when tortle is hiding in its shell
 - Handle even more cases when tortle is hiding in its shell
 - A few more cases covered when tortle is hiding in its shell
+- Implement a cooldown timer after a tortle hides in its shell